neontribe/www/CONTRIBUTING.md

    - anyone can create issues
    - `Bug` is for bugs
    - `Story` is for new things, e.g. code, content to meet a user need
-   -  `Tasks` is for simple actions such as dependency updates
+   - `Tasks` is for simple actions such as dependency updates, they are often repeatable and related to maintenance
    - `Research` is for tasks that are not going to effect the site _yet_
    - `Catch-up Meeting` is for the weekly catchup meeting [Prioritising issues](prioritising-issues)
 1. Follow the template so that the issue can be understood by others